The Doldrums – A Closer Look At The Intertropical Convergence Zone

 The doldrums primarily refer to the Intertropical Convergence Zone, a calm, windless region close to the Equator where the northeastern and southeastern trade winds converge and collide.
 Sailors used the term during the 19th century to describe this part of the ocean with little to no wind activity.

-In truth, it dates back as far as the mid 19th century when this nautical term originated with sailors of the time when they used it to describe their predicament when their ships came to a stop and were unable to make any progress for days or even weeks on end.
+Actually, it dates back as far as the mid 19th century when this nautical term originated with sailors of the time when they used it to describe their predicament when their ships came to a stop and were unable to make any progress for days or even weeks on end.

-This article explores what precisely the doldrums are, how it occurs, and look at some of its main characteristics.
+We take a close look at what precisely the doldrums are, how it occurs, and look at some of its main characteristics.

 Doldrums Definition